 3. Being in symbiosis with non-human organisms

 We as human species have dominated the world and other species mostly by our unique ability to organize ourselves through communication.
 We have overlooked the importance of the well-being of other living organisms.
 The vegetal world is crucial for example in maintaining the correct density and quality of the atmosphere.
 By having pretended to be the master of nature we started to only value what has a permanent and immutable consistency.
-Such a gesture has gradually substituted the appearance for the appearance of the living.
-Meaning that the appearance of nature does not say anything about the quality of life it consists of.
-This replacement of industrially produced materials instead of the use of biomaterials have caused a lowering value of the vegetal world as our environment. n contrast, the climate change challenge and the current pandemic are reminders that we humans are one with all organisms on this planet and that we are interdependent for our survival on this planet.
+This replacement of industrially produced materials instead of the use of biomaterials have caused a lowering value of the vegetal world as our environment.
+In contrast, the climate change challenge and the current pandemic are reminders that we humans are one with all organisms on this planet and that we are interdependent for our survival on this planet.
 I believe that these future challenges can only be handled by humans who are whole themselves and able to go beyond their own ego.
 Valuing and learning from other organisms on this planet and together reconstructing the systems of co-living.
 How can we plant a seed in the mind of people to start reflecting on their behavior by transforming us humans from being a destroyer towards a preserver?

 A designed beauty ritual that brings our skin in connection with probiotic bacteria.
 Working with a waste product from the Kombucha brew, I transform it into a beneficial skin care product.
 Read more here.